 Maintaining the original design and rainbow color scheme, Pop art master Andy Warhol added his trademark sketched lines and vibrant hues to give the original design an unmistakably Warholian influence.
 It was commissioned by Del Yocam, the first COO of Apple, as a part of the company’s advertising campaign.

 Measuring eight inches squared inside a 16.5-inch squared frame, the work is signed by Warhol on the front and back.
-While a similar Macintosh canvas painting by Warhol sold for $900,000 at a recent Sotheby’s auction, this gouache painting on paper is estimated to fetch between $20,000 and $30,000 during the live bidding that opens on the Woodshed Art Auction website on February 1st at 5:30 p.m.
+While a similar Warhol's Macintosh canvas painting sold for $900,000 at a recent Sotheby’s auction, this gouache painting on paper is estimated to fetch between $20,000 and $30,000 during the live bidding that opens on the Woodshed Art Auction website on February 1st at 5:30 p.m.

 Transforming everyday advertisements into colorful works of art, each with a distinct identity, Warhol further expanded the integration of high and low cultural reference.
 Juxtaposing unlikely logos and mascots together to create a unique sociopolitical narrative, he demonstrated how public figures and icons are also characters for mass consumption.
 Additionally, each logo is accompanied by a playful slogan.